cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

 d.
 Test out a simple docker example::

-   TBD
+   Hopefully this can be done via commandline only and no gui tools TBD
    a. start the docker thingy via launchpap
    b. run the hello world thingy